PisterLab/micromissiles-unity/docs/Simulation_Logging.md

 ## Run Processor

-If the simulation run was kicked off using a run configuration, you can use the provided `process_run.py` script to aggregate metrics across multiple simulation runs and analyze and visualize them.
+If the simulation run was kicked off using `Tools/run_batch.py`, you can use the provided `process_run.py` script to aggregate metrics across multiple simulation runs and analyze and visualize them.
 `process_run.py` is included in the `Tools` directory of the release.

 ### Requirements